mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 The Spinward Extents).
 Zoë got separated from the rest of the party in the confusion.
 Lost, she followed a river downstream towards a known plantation site.
-Reaching the outskirts of what passes for civilization on Cabranidi after three days of trekking a total of 35 kilometres, she was promptly arrested for trespassing, transported to Harmony on the
+Reaching the outskirts of what passes for civilization on Cabranidi after three days of trekking a total of 35 kilometers, she was promptly arrested for trespassing, transported to Harmony on the

 next cargo run and sentenced to five years imprisonment.
 Released